The Accident

 Chicago, Illinois 12:04 a.m., December 4, 2004

-I raised my hand, shielding my eyes from the glare.
+Raised my hand, shielding my eyes from the glare.
 In that moment, time froze.
 Scenes from my life played furiously through my mind, a movie on fast forward.

 Only, this was no movie.
 This was real.

 My mind raced.
-Despite the fury of my thoughts, I’d never known such clarity.
+Despite the fury of my thoughts, had never known such clarity.
 The air smelled of frost.
 As the car neared, I considered sprinting forward or falling backward to avoid being hit.
 It was futile.
 The car was as wide as a school bus.
 So I stayed where I was — in the middle of the crosswalk — and told myself, “Stay loose.”

 From my place in the crosswalk, my studio apartment taunted me cruelly from half a block away.
 It was so close I could see the familiar blinds in the window, yet I sensed I wouldn’t make it home.
 I lived on the second floor of a four-story walk-up, flanked between an angry flutist and a bartender who liked rough sex.
 Right then I didn’t care about any of it.
 I cared only about surviving whatever hid behind those headlights.